WanlingMa/Favor-or-oppose-sex-education-in-public-schools/README.md

 # Statement on LLM usage

-We use ChatGPT for brainstorming ideas, generating R code, and writing certain parts of the paper.
+We use ChatGPT-4 for brainstorming ideas, generating R code, and writing certain parts of the paper.
 The entire chat history is available in other/llms/usage.txt.